 Students can graduate with little or no debt if they meet the requirements of their research fellowship.

 Funding the Ph.D. is achieved through a combination of

 - a research fellowship earned by working on RAND projects of the student's choice.

 Pardee RAND's program enables students to cover their tuition while receiving a consistent stipend for living expenses each year.

 Year 1: Every student receives a full-tuition scholarship for their first year.
-They also earn their research fellowship by conducting research at RAND—what we call project-based research (known internally as on-the-job training, or "OJT").
+They also earn their research fellowship by conducting research at RAND—what we call experiential learning (known internally as on-the-job training, or "OJT").

 Year 2: Students receive a partial-tuition scholarship for their second year.
 To cover the remaining tuition, they work an increasing number of OJT days and earn a larger research fellowship.

 Years 3-5: In the third year, tuition is reduced and students’ research fellowship (and target number of OJT days) increases for the final time.
 This allows the net stipend to increase significantly.